joszuijderwijk/personal-website/_posts/2021-03-16-traffic-light-3.md

 <div class="caption">
     Figure 5: All of the electonics inside the traffic light
 </div>
-As you can see, the Hi-Link AC-DC module is placed outside of the box.
+As you can see, the Hi-Link AC-DC module is placed outside of the box (with the use of some good ol' duct tape).
 This is definitely not the ideal way to attach the module to the case, but the traffic light is not intended for outdoor use anyway.

 Aaaaaaaaand it works!
 Admittedly not after one try...
 I accidently swapped the green and the red light, so I had to fix that programmatically.
 <div class="row mt-3">